What is Hypothyroidism?

 Age-Related Disorders.
 Some symptoms of hypothyroidism and aging are very similar.
 Menopausal symptoms often resemble hypothyroidism.
-Many other problems related to aging -- such as vitamin deficiencies, Parkinson and Alzheimer diseases, and arthritis -- also have characteristics that can mimic hypothyroidism.
+Many other problems related to aging, such as vitamin deficiencies, Parkinson and Alzheimer diseases, and arthritis, also have characteristics that can mimic hypothyroidism.

 Depression.
 Drowsiness, fatigue, and difficulty concentrating are signs of clinical depression as well as hypothyroidism.
-The two disorders often coexist, particularly in older women, so diagnosing one does not rule out the presence of the other.
+The 2 disorders often coexist, particularly in older women, so diagnosing one does not rule out the presence of the other.

 Diseases of Muscles and Joints.
 Joint and muscle aches may be initial symptoms of hypothyroidism.
 Most likely, however, such pain is not caused by hypothyroidism if there are no other thyroid symptoms.
-Numerous conditions can cause muscle and joint pain, and if thyroid levels are normal the doctor should look for other causes.
+Numerous conditions can cause muscle and joint pain, and if thyroid levels are normal the provider should look for other causes.

 Hypothyroidism cannot be cured, but the condition can be controlled by taking daily synthetic thyroxine (T4) medication, usually for life.